Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Post-Processing-Depth-of-Field.md

 1. In the Scene or Hierarchy view, select a GameObject that contains a Volume component to view it in the Inspector.
 2. In the Inspector, navigate to **Add Override > Post-processing** and click on **Depth Of Field**.
 HDRP now applies **Depth Of Field** to any Camera this Volume affects.

-Depth Of Field includes [more options](More-Options.html) that you must manually expose.
+Depth Of Field includes properties that you define in the quality presets (**Project Settings > Quality > HDRP > Post-processing quality settings**).
+You can override these properties locally when using the Custom quality option.
+In this case, more options will appear in the UI.

 ## Properties